vyos/vyos-documentation/docs/configuration/container/index.rst

 .. cfgcmd:: set container network <name> prefix <ipv4|ipv6>

-    Define IPv4 or IPv6 prefix for a given network name.
-Only one IPv4 and one IPv6 prefix can be used per network name.
+    Define IPv4 and/or IPv6 prefix for a given network name.
+    Both IPv4 and IPv6 can be used in parallel.

 .. cfgcmd:: set container network <name> vrf <nme>